Age of consent in Europe: History

 Until 1992, male homosexual acts were illegal under Section 124.1 of the Latvian Criminal Code.
 This provision was repealed by the Latvian Parliament in 1992 and an unequal age of consent for male homosexual acts was set at 18.
-In 1998, the Latvian Parliament adopted a new Criminal Code which took effect in 1999, and equalized the age of consent at 16 for all sexual acts.
+In 1998, the Latvian Parliament adopted a new Criminal Code which took effect in 1999, and equalised the age of consent at 16 for all sexual acts.

 Liechtenstein

-The age of consent in Liechtenstein is 14.
+The age of consent in Liechtenstein is 14, according to the Liechtenstein Criminal Code.
+There is also a close-in-age exception, lowering the age of consent to 12 if the other party is not more than 3 years older and some additional conditions are met.
 Sexual activity with 14- to 15-year-olds is generally legal, but it can still be punished if sexual access to these children has been obtained by exploiting their lack of sexual self-determination.

 Lithuania

 The age of consent in Lithuania is 16, as specified by the Lithuanian Criminal Code 151.1, introduced by the bill of 2 July 2010.